 - One of only a handful that is nationally accredited by the American Academy of Sleep Medicine

 A team solution for sleep problems and resolutions

 Poor sleep can frustrate the entire family.
-So we work with families to understand what’s normal and what’s not, and we individually tailor interventions for each patient.
+We work with families to understand what’s normal and what’s not, and we individually tailor interventions for each patient.

 No matter how difficult your situation feels, reaching out for support is your first step to your kid’s healthy good sleep.
 Our highly-trained pediatric physicians, nurses, psychologist, technologists and support staff work with your family to complete a thorough evaluation and develop a custom sleep solution with support that follows you home.
 Getting better sleep may come through behavioral adjustments, surgical interventions or medication.

 Our Children’s sleep lab is second to none

 Not all sleep problems require an overnight sleep study, but if our team decides your child needs one, Children’s is the place to be.
 At our 6-bed sleep lab, we have experienced cardiopulmonary technologists (CPTs) who are all respiratory therapists with additional training and certification.
 They know children, and they know how to use technology geared specifically for pediatric sleep studies.

 During a sleep study, your child works with one dedicated cardiopulmonary technologist (CPT), who monitors and responds to your child’s needs throughout the night.
 This level of attention is different from adult sleep labs or even other pediatric sleep labs.